orellazri/tdkvs/README.md

 ## Automatic Rebalancing

 When the master server is started, it checks if volume servers have been added.
-If so, it rebalanced some keys by moving them to other volume servers in order to get as even balance as possible using jump consistent hash.
+If so, it rebalances some keys by moving them to other volume servers in order to get a balanced distribution using jump consistent hash.

 So, if you wish to add a volume server, you need to change the master's config yaml file accordingly, make sure all the volume servers are running, and restart the master server.